modelint/shlaer-mellor-metamodel/README.md

 Just getting started, but I have a lot of existing material to upload so you should see updates soon.

+Feel free to post questions and comments in the [discussions](https://github.com/modelint/shlaer-mellor-metamodel/discussions) section.

 I am using my [flatland diagram generator](https://github.com/modelint/flatland-model-diagram-editor) to produce all of the model diagrams.
 For now I have both the source and pdf files under configuration management for ease of access.
 Later I will split off the PDFs into an unversion files directory and set up a make file so that you can build the pdfs.